saadeghi/daisyui/src/docs/src/routes/docs/themes.svelte.md

 The default theme is `light` (or `dark` for dark mode)
 but you can [change the default theme from tailwind.config.js](https://daisyui.com/docs/config)

-To make your own theme, see [add themes](https://daisyui.com/docs/add-themes) page

 ## How to remove unused themes?

 You can only include the themes you want in your project.